flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 Consider the unique strengths and weaknesses of different devices.
 Beyond their screen size and inputs, such as touch, mouse, keyboard, what other unique capabilities can you leverage?
-Flutter enables our code to _run_ on different devices but strong design is more than just running code.
+Flutter enables your code to _run_ on different devices, but strong design is more than just running code.
 Think about what each platform does best and see if there are unique capabilities to leverage.